ETC 7: Language in the Mathematics Classroom, University of Montpellier. Language and Mathematics Education (LME)

 The main theme of the ETC, “Language in the Mathematics Classroom,” is organized into the following overlapping subthemes (ST):

-These subthemes cover the key foci of most papers presented at CERME11.
-ST1 includes papers where the multilingual nature of context is the focus of the discussion.
-Where the focus is more towards the conceptual understanding of particular mathematical ideas such as multiplication, angle, or proof, these papers are grouped in ST2.
-ST3 consists of papers focusing on classroom interactions and discursive practices such as argumentation or explaining.
+These subthemes cover the main areas of focus in most of the papers presented at CERME11.
+ST1 includes papers in which the multilingual nature of the context is the focus of the discussion.
+Papers that focus more on the conceptual understanding of specific mathematical ideas—such as multiplication, angles, or proof—are grouped under ST2.
+ST3 consists of papers that focus on classroom interactions and discursive practices, such as argumentation or explanation.

 Between 20 and 40 submissions for active contributions in the working sessions were expected.
-The sessions are split into 2-3 subgroups per session.
-Communication between the participants and the different subthemes is promoted through flexible groupings in different sessions.
-There are also sessions that focus on themes that cross the subthemes, such as implications for teacher education or design research design.
-The majority of the scientific program consists of discussion in small working groups (5 sessions of 2 hours each).
-Two plenaries are also planned to establish the theme and a commentary panel to formulate questions and interesting topics drawn from the working sessions with a view to moving the field forward.
+The sessions are divided into 2–3 subgroups per session.
+Communication among participants and across the various subthemes is encouraged through flexible groupings in different sessions.
+There are also sessions that focus on themes that cut across the subthemes, such as implications for teacher education or research design.
+The majority of the scientific program consists of discussions in small working groups (5 sessions of 2 hours each).
+Two plenary sessions are also planned to establish the theme, and a commentary panel will be convened to formulate questions and identify interesting topics drawn from the working sessions with a view to advancing the field.

-Working sessions are organized in three working groups corresponding to the different sub-themes (ST1: Language in multilingual contexts, ST2: Language for meaning making, and ST3: Language in interaction).
+Working sessions are organized into three working groups corresponding to the different subthemes (ST1: Language in multilingual contexts, ST2: Language for meaning-making, and ST3: Language in interaction).

-Participants are expected to attend the five sessions of the subtheme they choose.
-Papers and posters will be discussed in each of the groups, and participants are expected to have read the papers before attending the sessions.
+Participants are expected to attend all five sessions of the subtheme they choose.
+Papers and posters will be discussed in each group, and participants are expected to have read the papers before attending the sessions.

-All scientific activities will take place in the Faculty of Education at the University of Montpellier.
+All academic activities will take place at the Faculty of Education at the University of Montpellier.

 Program